 Graduate Employment-based Route (GEB)

-12 months, part time
+12 months, part-time

-Funded places are available
+Funded places are still available for 2020

 Funding includes a £7000 financial incentive to employers towards salary/release/support for the trainee